rubo77/Lalumo/dev/plan.md

   - [x] Refactor chords component feedback triggers to use the global store
 - [x] Remove unused mascot message function from app.js
 - [x] Check for remaining mascot message usages and confirm migration
+- [x] Refactor mascot message calls in pitches.js and chords.js to use the global utility
+- [x] Move showMascotMessage from utils/feedback.js to components/shared/feedback.js and update global import
 - [ ] Optionally rename showMascotMessage in pitches.js for clarity
 - [ ] Document the unified feedback refactor
 - [ ] Implement context-specific feedback messages for incorrect answers in 1_2 (English & German); ensure no message on success
   - [ ] Implement and test German translations for 1_2 feedback messages
+- [ ] Refactor 2_2 stable/instable chord feedback messages to use strings.xml for translation (not in debug logs)

 ## Current Goal
 Implement and test German translations for 1_2 feedback